Enjoy Mediterranean Cuisine at Layla

 Salmorejo soup?
 Salmorejo is a purée of tomato, bread, oil and garlic, originating from Cordoba in Andalucia, south Spain.
 Here, Dickinson twists it a bit with toasted pepitas, smoked olive oil and confit grapes ($12).

-The look: The crew gutted the entire building.
+The crew gutted the entire building.
 Gone is the darker equestrian theme, with a new, contemporary look that’s elegant in cream, soft mocha, ivory, and touches of mint.
 Large windows let in views of the lavish landscaped patio outside, and two live trees amid the tables inside continue the verdant theme.

-To eat: The menu bounces between classics like a half dozen oysters splashed with fermented hot sauce ($18), and modern bites like salmon set atop braised lettuce with caviar, pearls and citrus beurre blanc ($31)?
+The menu bounces between classics like a half dozen oysters splashed with fermented hot sauce ($18), and modern bites like salmon set atop braised lettuce with caviar, pearls and citrus beurre blanc ($31)?
 Fun is one apt descriptor, for the plates that generally are individual servings but are really interesting to share, as you’re curious about what your tablemates have ordered.

 Start with the Parker House rolls, baked in-house and drizzled with chicken drippings and sherry vinegar ($7).
 They’re warm, fluffy happiness.
 Then, get the crudo.
 The menu changes for specific presentations within staple dishes, but on our visit, the fish was a delicate cubed yellowtail, molded into a cylinder, sprinkled in a coat of tempura crunchies and dolloped with an intriguing tartar sauce made of sea beans ($18).